by Craig Brelsford

 In my backpack: Birds of Southeast Asia, by Craig Robson.
 In my hotel room: A Field Guide to the Birds of China, by John MacKinnon and Karen Phillipps

-Featured image: Sunset, Jianfengling National Forest Park, Hainan, China, 7 Feb.
-2013.
+Featured image: Sunset, Jianfengling National Forest Park, Hainan, China.
 (Craig Brelsford)